Updated January 23, 2023

 A pool only makes financial sense if all circumstances are right when it comes time to sell.
 In a perfect scenario, a pool will increase a home's value by an average of 7%.

 - You live in a higher-end neighborhood and most of your neighbors have pools.
-In fact, not having a pool might make your home harder to sell.
+(In this case, not having a pool might make your home harder to sell.)

 - You live in a warm climate, such as Florida or Hawaii.

-- Your property is big enough to accommodate a pool and still have some yard left over.
+- Your property is big enough to accommodate a pool and still have some space left over.

 - The style of the pool fits the neighborhood.